-A large aspect of the course is looking at financial accounting; therefore, the course enables students to develop their understanding of how different organisations develop and maintain their financial records, as well as measuring expenditure, profit and loss.
+A large aspect of the course is looking at financial accounting.
+Therefore, the course enables students to develop their understanding of how different organisations develop and maintain their financial records, as well as measure expenditure, profit and loss.

 What do I need to join?

-You will need to achieve 5 grades 4–9 in your GCSEs, including English and Maths.
+You will need to achieve five grades 4 to 9 in your GCSEs, including English and Maths.